kurttheviking/orchard-js/README.md

 ## API

-Orchard's is optimized for cases where "in-line" cache declarations are desirable.
-There is no logical separation between "getting" and "setting" activities.
-Instead, under a [read-through paradigm](https://www.google.com/search?q=read-through+vs+write-throgh+cache), "setting" occurs on any cache miss (unless `forceUpdate` is passed) using the "getter" function.
+Orchard is optimized for cases where "in-line" cache declarations are desirable -- the logical distinction between "getting" and "setting" activities is minimized.
+Instead, under a [read-through paradigm](https://www.google.com/search?q=read-through+vs+write-through+cache), "setting" occurs on any cache miss (unless `forceUpdate` is passed) using the data "getter" function.
 In the case of Orchard, the "getter" should be a [Promise](https://github.com/promises-aplus/promises-spec)-returning function.
-Failure to provide a "getter" function will cause Orchard to immediately throw a `TypeError`.
+Failure to provide a "getter" will cause Orchard to immediately throw a `TypeError`.

 ### Getting & setting data